Ali-Farhoud/hello-world/README.md

 # hello-world
-This is the start of something...Hopefully! ryan zaibak is a simp <3brothers><fanboy>
+This is the first repo I created.
+On my way to learn and understand github.